SQream/sqream_docs/guides/client_drivers/cpp/index.rst

 .. _cpp_native:

 *************************
-C++ Native Driver
+C++ Driver
 *************************

-The SQream DB C++ driver allows C++ applications and tools connect to SQream DB.
+The SQream DB C++ driver allows C++ programs tools to connect to SQream DB.

-This tutorial shows how to write a C++ application using the native driver.
+This tutorial shows how to write a C++ program that uses this driver.

 .. contents:: In this topic:
    :depth: 2